Litecoin is not only the silver to Bitcoin’s golden status, it is a major altcoin and the 20th largest digital asset by market capitalization.

 Litecoin Price Performance in 2019

-Litecoin opened and closed at $33.56 on 1st January.
+Litecoin started the year at $33.56.
 It saw huge investor interest which saw it trade in the price ranges of 2017.
 Litecoin closed the months of September and December with prices of $55.82 and $41.59 respectively.
 Litecoin recovered 23.9273% of losses made in 2018.

 After maintaining the price of $39.45 in January, what was about to happen to the financial market couldn’t have been predicted by anyone.